Why Methodism keeps me focused on the future

 I have lived my professional and spiritual life believing in the rules of John Wesley: “Do no harm.
 Do good.
 Stay in love with God.”

-I am honored to lead as a faithful, forward-looking Christian — in the Church and also in my role as chair of the Board of Directors of the Foundation.
+I am honored to lead as a faithful, forward-looking Christian — in the Church and also in my role on the Board of Directors of the Foundation.

 Stories you may be interested in